MutopiaProject/MutopiaWeb/mpcore/mudb-docs/practice.rst

 Not surprisingly, that reduces the overall number of versions in use to 92, just 16 distinct versions if the query ignores the ``edit`` value.
-Now that the ``muVersion`` table is correct, we can continue to the next step.
+Now that the :ref:`version-table-label` table is correct, we can continue to the next step.

 Step 2: Narrowing our view
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``muPiece`` table represents all pieces in the catalogue.
-What we
+The :ref:`piece-table-label` table represents all pieces in the
-would like to do is select a subset of those pieces that we can target
+catalogue.
+What we would like to do is select a subset of those pieces
-for an update.
-SQL provides a very nice feature for this called a view
+that we can target for an update.
+SQL provides a very nice feature for
-which allows you to use a select statement to define a virtual table.
+this called a view which allows you to use a select statement to
-We focused on pieces built with LilyPond 2.2 in the 4th set of
+define a virtual table.
+We focused on pieces built with LilyPond 2.2
-updates and the table definition looked like this.
+in the 4th set of updates and the table definition looked like this.

 .. literalinclude:: sql/view4.sql